The Barry & Virginia Weinman Symposium

 The Weinman Symposium is supported by the generosity of the Weinman Foundation.
-In 2010, Barry and Virginia Weinman created the Weinman Foundation Fund for Innovation at the UH Cancer Center.
+In 2010, Barry and Virginia Weinman of Honolulu created the Weinman Foundation Fund for Innovation at the UH Cancer Center with a $1.7 million gift.
 This fund makes it possible for the Center to invite prominent leaders in cancer research to Hawaiʻi every year.
 These globally-recognized experts are selected for their work in cancer research and its successful translation into therapy and care.
 While here, they work with the Cancer Center and establish research collaborations with the faculty.

 “We commend Dr. Carbone for leveraging the Weinman Foundation Fund for Innovation to bring five Nobel Laureates to UH since its inception in 2010.
 Dr. Carbone is universally respected in cancer research, and his personal relationships with these amazing researchers will keep the UH Cancer Center exceptional, and benefit all of Hawai‘i’s people,” said Barry Weinman.

 Other nobel laureates who have come to Hawai‘i thanks to the Weinman Award:

 Dr. Harald zur Hausen, Nobel Prize winner for his work on the identification of Human Papillomavirus (HPV) as the cause of cervical cancer and the development of a vaccine that will hopefully save the lives of millions of women.